Donchian Channels Indicator Explained & Profitability Tested

 What are Donchian Channels

-Donchian Channels are a proven profitable chart indicator, according to our testing.
-Donchian Channels uses three bands to reflect price movements and volatility, resulting in moderate profitability.
+According to our testing, Donchian Channels are a proven profitable chart indicator.
+They use three bands to reflect price movements and volatility, resulting in moderate profitability.

 • The upper band represents the highest high of the asset’s price over a set number of periods.